A Bearable Darkness of Being: A Short Story

 Bonus: FREE Downloadable Ebook!

-However, I’ve since unpublished Bones, (for reasons I may convey in a future Insights article), and, believing that A Bearable Darkness is one of the better stories in that collection, and is not available as a single on Kindle, I wanted to share it—so I decided to publish it here.
+So, believing that A Bearable Darkness is one of the better stories in that collection, and is not available as a single on Kindle, I wanted to share it—so I decided to publish it here (as I did with Hell or High Water and Request Denied).
 And a bonus: you can download the ebook for free here!

 I hope y’all enjoy reading it as much as I enjoyed writing it!